FidelisClayton/elm-spotify-mapper/README.md

 # Spotify Mapper
-An app built with Elm to explore new artists using the Spotify api.
+App built with Elm to explore new artists using the Spotify api.
 [See online Demo](http://spotify-mapper.fidelisclayton.com/).

 This app is a new version of my previous Spotify mapper built with Angular 1.x.
 I used this app to learn more about Elm and see how it works beyond the simplicity of TODO apps.